Why We Commemorate MLK Day

 - How is MLK’s son keeping the memory of his father alive for other generations?

-- Instructional guidance from Teaching Tolerance, including “The Do’s and Don’ts of Celebrating MLK Day” and “From MLK to #BlackLivesMatter: A Throughline for Young Students”
+- Instructional guidance from Learning for Justice, including “The Do’s and Don’ts of Celebrating MLK Day” and “From MLK to #BlackLivesMatter: A Throughline for Young Students”

 - A collection of teaching resources for Martin Luther King Jr. Day and recommendations for “Creating Classrooms for Social Justice” from Edutopia